coderefinery/workshop-outro/README.md

 At some point in the future, you will receive a **post-workshop survey** of how your work has been affected by visiting this workshop.
 Please answer it.

 ## Keep studying / ask for support

 We have only started here, there is plenty to still learn and explore.

 ### Bring your own code session

 * **Bring your own code and we'll look at it together**
-* Next two Tuesday afternoons, 13-15:00 CEST
+* Upcoming Tuesday afternoons, 22 and 29 October (see website)
 * Zoom link will be sent to registered learners

 ### Review